stackbit-projects/pink-rabbit-cf217/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Advocacy that Changes the Story
+    title: Advocacy that Changes the Story in New York City
     subtitle: >-
       Through creative guerilla advocacy, the Washington Street Advocacy seeks to change both city policy and popular narrative.